Permutations of point sets in $\mathbb{R}^d$: Introduction

 \item What if there are two voters who wish to create a common list of candidates?
 We call this the ``Yard sign problem,'' where two people must decide on a common ordering they can agree on.
 While this problem makes sense for any collection of points in $d$ dimensions, in Section~\ref{SS:2points} we concentrate on points in the plane.
 Then, given a set $S$ of $n$ points in the plane and \textit{two} vantage points $V_1$ and $V_2,$ we produce an ordering where $P_i<P_j$ if $d(V_1,P_i)+d(V_2,P_i)<d(V_1,P_j)+d(V_2,P_j).$ This is equivalent to using the \textit{average} distance from the two vantage points $V_1$ and $V_2$ to determine the ordering of the points of $S.$ \end{itemize}

 In general, it appears quite difficult to determine exact formulas for the maximum and minimum values in this case.
-We find bounds for both cases, one of which includes a surprising connection to the Fibonacci sequence, but much more work is needed before we have a complete understanding of this situation.
+Proposition \ref{P:velo} provides an upper bound when the point set is collinear.
+The proof uses calculus in a novel way and the Fibonacci sequence appears, but much more work is needed before we have a complete understanding of this situation.

 There are several unsolved problems that deserve further exploration.
 We list some of these in Section~\ref{S:prob}.